RiteshKolate21/Laptoppricepredictor.github.io/README.md

 # Laptoppricepredictor.github.io
-This Website Use to Predict The Price of laptop.
+This Website Predict The Price of laptop.

 #Output-